 Oakland Park’s Changing Demographics

-Oakland Park is experiencing notable demographic shifts. Ávila sees a rise in Hispanic homebuying activity, reflecting broader trends in the area.
-“There’s a high Hispanic population in Oakland Park, and we’re starting to see these families that have come here looking for opportunity and to make a good life for themselves working hard and making enough money to buy their own homes,” she observes.
+Oakland Park is experiencing notable demographic shifts. Ávila sees a rise in Hispanic households buying or looking to buy homes, reflecting broader trends in the area.
+“According to the 2020 census there’s a high Hispanic population in Oakland Park, and we’re starting to see these families that have come here looking for opportunity and to make a good life for themselves working hard and making enough money to buy their own homes,” she observes.

 This movement from renting to homeownership among established immigrant families is reshaping the local market.
 In response, Ávila has tailored her marketing, including targeted outreach in Spanish, to serve this growing segment better.
 Her efforts reflect an understanding that effective service means meeting buyers where they are—linguistically and culturally.